 Selecting the Right Bead Size

 Choosing the right bead size is key.
-BeadnFloat has sizes from 6mm to 19mm.
+BeadnFloat has sizes from 6mm to 19mm, all at $7.88/pack.
 The size you pick depends on the water, current, and the size of the steelhead.

-- Medium beads (10mm-14mm) are good for most conditions, making them versatile.
+- Medium beads (10mm-14mm) – Good for most conditions, making them versatile

-- Larger beads (16mm-19mm) are best for deeper, faster water or bigger steelhead.
+- Larger beads (16mm-19mm) – Best for deeper, faster water or bigger steelhead

 Colour Selection Based on Conditions

 The bead colour matters a lot.
-BeadnFloat has many colours for different water and fish preferences.
+BeadnFloat has 40+ colours for different water and fish preferences.
 Bright colours like chartreuse or orange are good in murky water.
-Softer colours like pink or peach are better in clear water.
+Softer colours like pink are better in clear water.

 Proper Bead Rigging Techniques